 IEEE S&P 2022 (Distinguished Paper Award).

-webpage; talk by Lenka Mareková; my slides from the Joint Latvian-Estonian Theory Days 2022; my online talk and slides from RWC 2022; my comments in popular press.
+webpage; Lenka's talk at IEEE S&P 2022; my slides at Joint Latvian-Estonian Theory Days 2022; my talk and slides at RWC 2022; my comments in popular press.

 Security under Message-Derived Keys: Signcryption in iMessage